 Did you know that age is one of the risk factors for developing breast cancer, and more than two in three cases of breast cancer occur in women aged between 40 and 69 years?

-Early detection is the key, and it is attributed to improved survival rates through regular screening combined with improved treatments outcomes.
+Early detection is the key, and it is attributed to improved survival rates through regular screening combined with improved treatment outcomes.
 All that said we still have on average seven women in Australia that die from breast cancer every day.

 Nipple areola tattooing is the final step in the breast reconstruction process, and for many women, it will be the very last procedure they undergo to complete their whole breast cancer and reconstructive journey.
 Some patients feel they have been through enough and just don’t want to have further surgery and choose not to proceed to have a reconstructed nipple.
-While others women want to have everything returned to the way they were before breast cancer, this includes nipple reconstruction and re-colouration of the nipple areola complex.
+While other women want to have everything returned to the way they were before breast cancer, this includes nipple reconstruction and re-colouration of the nipple areola complex.

 There are several options when it comes to re-colouration of the areola complex.
 Some women choose the non-surgical option of cosmetic tattooing and proceed without nipple reconstruction and speaking from a medical tattooist’s point of view this provides me with the opportunity to use my skills to simulate or recreate protrusion of the nipple areola without the contour of an actual nipple.
 While other patients undergo nipple reconstruction and the medical tattooist simply completes the reconstruction by adding a final touch of colour, providing realism and texture.